ramigiki/passwordfactory/README.md

 make format
 ```

+---

 ### API documentation and testing

-* ``postman/`` -- contains api collection which can be imported to postman.
-Each API call is documented.
+* ``postman/`` -- contains api collection and test cases.

+* Each API has a documentation section to explain the scenario.

-* postman tests are written against each api call which can be exectued through postman run collection
+* 40 postman API tests are in the collection to test API.

+* Import the collection and execute run collection.

 ---